GirijaJoshi/BreastCancerClassification/README.md

 ## Dashboard Blueprint ##

 The team will create a story board using Tableu to create a narrative on Breast Cancer Risk factorr and demographics.
 User can interact by clicking and to check which are the features that they want to observe and the division between cancerous and noncancerous.
 In the Tableus dashboard we will enbed an HTML file to run the ML model and do predictions of mammograms in real time.

+Blueprint can be found in Google Slide Presentation

 ### Task Distribution & Technology Use ###